The Local Plan

 - Flooding in Burscough is now clearly identified as an issue which needs to be addressed with the separate issues of surface water and sewer flooding being highlighted.

 - Yew Tree Farm is now acknowledged as land in agricultural and recreational use rather than derelict scrub land.

 - Listed buildings, protected trees and hedgerows adjacent to the earmarked sites have now been recognised.

 We have made it impossible for WLBC to ignore that the majority of residents object to the massive development of Burscough.
 In September, with the help of an Aughton resident, we initiated a Parish Poll to help WLBC be absolutely clear on what residents think of their plans.
-The poll had a fantastic turn-out (despite the ms-information in the Champion) in fact better than many of our elected councillors can boast and that's without extended voting hours and postal votes.
+The poll had a fantastic turn-out (despite the ms-information in the Champion newspaper) in fact better than many of our elected councillors can boast, and that's without extended voting hours and postal votes.
 Burscough left WLBC under no illusions; an overwhelming 96.3% don’t want WLBC to build a massive development disproportionate to the size of Burscough on greenbelt without thoroughly investigating and exhausting all suitable alternatives and prioritising non-greenbelt first.
 1438 voted No to the question and just 55 voted Yes.
 There was an average turnout of 19.93% of the population of Burscough with between 14 and 40% at each polling station.

 In October Burscough Action Group along with many other West Lancs residents put forward their comments to the Planning Inspector, we made 59 representations which questioned many aspects of the plan; these representations can be viewed here on the WLBC consultation portal.